 The work of the Council is supported by numerous committees.

 The members'share in the assessed contributions is based on the scale of contibutions of the United Nations adapted to FAO.
-Germany is the fourth largest contributor (6,39%) after the USA, Japan and China.
+Germany is the fourth largest contributor (6,09%) after the USA, China and Japan.

 The voluntary contributions are granted by member states and other public and private bodies.